Pnaghavi/Weather-Storm/README.md

 drive cannot work without the registers bing set.
 Raspberry Pi boards are able to run SPI com but after many hours I was not able to make that work

-Below you can see the class hierarchy of the the software.
+Below, you can see the class hierarchy of the the software.
 There are four classes inheriting from the abstract State class of Elma.
 There is a class inheriting from StateMachine class of Elma.
 Finally another class inheriting from the the abstarct Process class of Elma

 ![Electrical Setup](pics/classH.jpg)